MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 The ``LLINPUT`` API allows multiple pairs of ``<driver - event generator>`` to use the same buffer, and associates drivers and event generators using an int ID.
 The ID used is the event generator ID held within the MicroUI global registry :ref:`[MUI] <esr-specifications>`.
 Apart from sharing the ID used to "connect" one driver's data to its respective event generator, both entities are completely decoupled.

-The MicroUI thread ``UIPump`` waits for data to be published by drivers into the "input buffer," and dispatches to the correct (according to the ID) event generator to read the received data.
+The `MicroUI <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/MicroUI.html>`_ thread waits for data to be published by drivers into the "input buffer", and dispatches to the correct (according to the ID) event generator to read the received data.
 This "driver-specific-data" is then transformed into MicroUI events by event generators and sent to objects that listen for input activity.

 .. figure:: images/microui-events.png
    :alt: MicroUI Events Framework